-The County has conducted an assessment of the applicable stream segments and identified impaired water bodies that receive MS4 discharges from their urbanized area.
-Our research indicates that the pollutants of dioxin in edible tissue and PCBs in edible tissue are legacy pollutants and are directly related to past industrial discharges.
-Therefore, the permittee is not considered a potential source of these pollutants and no additional BMPs have been developed to target dioxin in edible tissue or PCBs in edible tissue.
+The District has conducted an assessment of the applicable stream segments and identified impaired water bodies that receive MS4 discharges from their urbanized area.
+Our research indicates that PCBs in edible tissue are legacy pollutants and are directly related to past industrial discharges.
+Therefore, the permittee is not considered a potential source of these pollutants and no additional BMPs have been developed to target PCBs in edible tissue.
 However, the permittee has identified that the discharges from their MS4 is a potential source of bacteria.
-Focused BMPs have been developed for discharges to impaired water bodies without an approved TMDL, along with targeted control measures for discharges to water bodies with an approved TMDL.
-The targeted controls include activities related to sanitary sewer systems, on-site sewer facilities, illicit discharges, illegal dumping, animal sources, and residential education programs.
+The permittee has developed focused BMPs for the discharges to the impaired water bodies that target activities related to sanitary sewer systems, on-site sewer facilities, illicit discharges, illegal dumping, animal sources, and residential education programs.
 The permittee will conduct an annual review to determine if any water bodies within the regulated area have been added to the EPA 303(d) list or the Texas Integrated Report of Surface Water Quality for CWA Sections 305(b) and 303(d).
 If during the course of the permit term a TMDL is developed and approved for a stream segment that did not have an existing TMDL, or a water body is listed as impaired, the permittee will begin implementation of the appropriate BMPs listed in this section.
 Table 8.1 includes a list of stream segments, current impairment status, pollutants of concern, and associated water quality benchmarks.